1958 anti-Tamil pogrom: Violence against Sinhalese

 After the Polonnaruwa incidents of 23 and 24 May, Tamil rioters in Eravur retaliated against isolated Sinhalese homes and trades people.
 In Eravur, fishermen from the two communities fought on the seashore.
 Tamil gangs set up roadblocks, beating up motorists believed to be Sinhalese.
 A Sinhalese man and his wife were set on fire and their belongings were looted.
 The violence intensified after news of the murders of the Panadura priest and Tamil fiscal clerk in Kalutara circulated.
-Throughout the Batticaloa District, Sinhalese were mercilessly killed by Tamil rioters.
+In various parts of the Batticaloa District, Sinhalese were mercilessly killed by Tamil rioters.
 In Valaichchenai, Muslims sheltered Sinhalese who fled from Tamil mobs.
 56 cases of arson and attacks were registered in the Batticaloa District, and 11 murders were recorded, but it is believed that the actual number of Sinhalese killed in Karativu alone is far larger than the official statistic.
 Many Sinhalese had managed to flee by water and land on the southern coast, but others had fled into the jungle, where they had succumbed to hunger and wild animals.
 The houses and huts of Sinhalese that had already fled were looted and then burned.

 Jaffna turned violent on May 28 with the arrival of the news of the murder of the Panadura priest.
 No deaths were reported, but some Sinhalese merchants had their inventories burned.
 Tamil mobs would order Sinhalese out of their properties, loot valuables, and then burn the properties.
 The behavior of the mobs led politicians in Colombo to suspect that the violence was organized.
 A mob attacked the Buddhist Naga Vihare temple, which was rebuilt afterwards.
 The mob tried to kill a Buddhist monk there, but he was saved by the police.
 Two days later, a mob from Kayts moved onto the Nagadipa Vihare temple at Nainativu and destroyed it.